Rockies vs. Cardinals: Betting Trends, Records ATS, Home/Road Splits

 Rockies Recent Betting Performance

-- In seven games as the underdog over the last 10 matchups, the Rockies have posted a mark of 2-5.
+- In seven games as the underdog over the last 10 matchups, the Rockies have a record of 3-4.

-- When it comes to the over/under, the Rockies and their foes are 5-5-0 in their last 10 contests.
+- When it comes to the total, the Rockies and their opponents are 6-4-0 in their last 10 games.

-- The Rockies have gone 1-1-0 against the runline over their past 10 matchups (two of those matchups had a runline set by bookmakers).
+- The Rockies' record against the spread is 1-1-0 over their previous 10 games (oddsmakers set spreads in two of those games).

 Rockies Betting Records & Stats

+- The Rockies have won in 39, or 41.5%, of the 94 contests they have been named as odds-on underdogs this year.

+- Colorado has been at least a +195 moneyline underdog 13 times this season, but was upset in all of those games.

-- The moneyline set for this matchup implies the Rockies have a 41.7% chance of coming away with a victory in the contest.
+- The moneyline set for this matchup implies the Rockies have a 33.9% chance of walking away with the win.

 - In 22 games with a line this season, the Rockies have a mark of 13-9-0 against the spread.